 Set Hold The Set Hold function locks the current loop output values on the present process value and halts operation of the PID controller.
 This function can be used prior to calibration, or when removing the sensor from the process, to hold the output in a known state.
 Once HOLD is released, the outputs return to their normal state of following the process input.
 The transfer out of HOLD is bumpless on the both analog outputs - that is, the transfer occurs in a smooth manner rather than as an abrupt change.
 An icon on the display indicates the HOLD state, and the HOLD state is retained even if power is cycled.
 Press ENTER to initiate user entry mode, and entire value will flash.
 Use the UP arrow key to modify the desired value, selections are ON for engaging the HOLD function, and OFF to disengage the function.
 Press ENTER to store the new value.
+Note: When the Relay Option Board is installed, the Set Hold function holds BOTH current levels, as well as ALL relay settings.
 The Set Hold function can also hold at an output value specified by the user.
 To customize the hold value, first turn the HOLD function on.
 Press the ESC key to go to the DIAG Menu and scroll to Sim Output using the UP arrow key.
 Press ENTER.
 Follow the instructions under Sim Output (see following page).
+CAUTION: There is no time-out on the hold feature.
+Once placed into hold mode, return to normal operation must be done manually.
 Fault List The Fault List screen is a read-only screen that allows the user to display the cause of the highest priority failure.
 The screen indicates the number of faults present in the system and a message detailing the highest priority fault present.
 Note that some faults can result in multiple displayed failures due to the high number of internal tests occurring.
 As faults are corrected, they are immediately cleared.
 Faults are not stored; therefore, they are immediately removed if power is cycled.
 If the problem causing the faults still exists, however, faults will be displayed again after power is re-applied and a period of time elapses during which the diagnostic system re-detects them.
 The exception to this rule is the calibration failure.
 When a calibration fails, no corrupt data is stored.
 Therefore, the system continues to function normally on the data that was present before the calibration was attempted.
+After 30 minutes or if power to the transmitter is cycled, the failure for return to normal after a few seconds.